-Phase 1 of the Proposed Master Plan is being developed under the SCUSD Facilities Improvement Bond program.
-Objectives from the Bond programs include Measure BB-2018: A General Obligation Bond approved by voters on November 6, 2018.
-To construct classrooms, labs, and school libraries to support student achievement, college readiness, and career training in math, science, engineering, technology, and arts; acquire, renovate, construct, and equip facilities to improve older schools; to fix deteriorating roofs, plumbing and electrical systems.
+The proposed Master Plan is being developed under the SCUSD Facility Development and Planning Department and the construction will be planned by the SCUSD Bond Projects Office.
+Objectives from the Bond programs include: Measure BB-2018: A General Obligation Bond approved by voters on November 6, 2018 to construct classrooms, labs, and school libraries to support student achievement, college readiness, and career training in math, science, engineering, technology, and arts; acquire, renovate, construct, and equip facilities to improve older schools; to fix deteriorating roofs, plumbing and electrical systems.